-Unhurried Conversations are one of the ways we practice our approach.
+Unhurried Conversations are one of the ways I practice this approach.
 They are free and open to the public.
 They are hosted by unhurried enthusiasts in different parts of the world.
-We also use them in our work with organisations.
+We also use them in my work with organisations.

 The conversations often move between light topics and more personal and profound ones.
 And in the end, we often find that all these are connected.
 Sometimes there are long silences, sometimes not.